avraal/BizarreTale/README.md

 - ImagesFromats - vector, which contained file formats when searched.
 By default added .png and .jpg formats;
 - backgroundColor - color for background.
 By default is sf::Color::Black;
 - UserInterface - wrapper for work with UI.
 Just init;
-- objDetails - object, which collect information of all object's in level;
 ```

 And register classes for EntityManager and ComponentManager: